darwin-eu/TestGenerator/README.md

 Does my cohort picked the correct number patients?
 Am I calculating an intersection in the right way?
 Is that the expected value for treatment duration?
-It just takes one incorrect parameter to get incoherent results in a pharmacoepidemiological study, and it is challenging to test calculations on huge and complex databases.
+It just takes one incorrect parameter to get incoherent results in a pharmacoepidemiological study, and it is very challenging to test calculations on huge and complex databases.

 That is why TestGenerator is useful to push a micro sample of around 10 patients to unit test a study on the OMOP-CDM.
 It includes tools to